 Regarding the on-site administration, we are grateful that the Committee recognizes the adequacy and transparency of our administrative support, which is primarily focused on secretarial assistance to the Director and teaching staff.
 We are committed to providing the necessary support for the smooth operation of the programmes.
-We have well-established procedures that have been refined over the past decade, and these procedures continue to ensure that the Branch functions efficiently, even with limited on-site administrative staff.
+We have well-established

-We acknowledge the Committee's observation about the procurement of small equipment sometimes taking longer than expected.
-We understand that delays in this area can be frustrating, and we appreciate the feedback from both staff and students on this matter.
-We will review and streamline the procurement process, where possible, to ensure that equipment and materials are acquired in a timely manner to better support the programmes and minimize any disruptions to teaching or learning.
 While the administrative structure is designed to be effective for the scale and size of our Branch, we are open to continually improving this area to ensure that all operational needs are met with greater efficiency.
 We will explore ways to improve the responsiveness of our on-site administration and better address any challenges related to procurement or other administrative tasks, while maintaining the overall transparency and effectiveness that the Committee has highlighted.